-We talked to Ayush Rajnish Gupta, C.T.O and Co-Founder of eDrafter.in on how they have made the traditional process of making the legal document completely online.
-This is what he had to say about it:
+Ayush Rajnish Gupta, C.T.O and Co-Founder of eDrafter.in tells how they automated their traditional process of preparing legal documents.

 First of all, how are you and your family doing in these COVID-19 times?